Financial-Times/ft-origami/docs/developer-guide/initialising-modules.md

 This is to avoid them appearing to be "magic" and potentially hard to debug.

 There are three ways to initialise Origami modules, each offering an increased level of control.
+Any of these methods offer an acceptable level of performance, but depending on your use-case, you might be able to improve performance further by delaying the initialisation of some modules.

 ## 1. Initialise every Origami module on the page in one go: